X

 Every year has some overarching things -- "known unknowns" as it were -- that can change a lot of things in positive or negative ways.
 There's just no way to know which way they might break.

-We are entering 2024 with wars running in the middle ease and Ukraine, and the influences from and outcomes of war are of course uncertain.
+We are entering 2024 with wars running in the middle east and Ukraine, and the influences from and outcomes of war are of course uncertain.
 There's no way to know if there will be any resolution to either conflict in the coming year, and even if there is, what the aftermath would present politically or economically.
 Given the divisiveness among factions and countries today, there's no telling if these conflicts will remain contained where they are or spread to new locations, or if wholly new situations may emerge.

 As well, it's also an election year here in the U.S. "Elections have consequences," as the phrase goes, but at the moment, all we know is that the two most likely candidates are generally not well regarded by either their opponents or their supporters.
 How the elections shape up, and whether either front-runner now makes the final cut once the nomination process has run its course isn't clear.
 To be fair, the effects of the outcome of the election won't likely be realized until 2025, but the financial markets may be buffeted at times as the process wends its way to a conclusion come November.